 I don’t need it the way that I used to.
 When I eat, it’s because I’m in control and not the other way around.

 I now eat with more intentions and gratitude.
 It has helped me to remain present.
 People from various parts of the world fast for lots of reasons.

 There might be times when you fast one day out of the month or once a week.
-I believe that our bodies do need a break and time to heal itself without consistently stuffing our stomachs with food.
+The human body needs a break and time to heal itself without the constant distraction of food.

 Fasting isn’t for everyone, and depending on your physical makeup it might not even work for you.

 Food addiction is a very real thing.
-Biologically it makes us spiral out of control then we feel embarrassed, guilt ridden, and ashamed which then makes us feel emotionally bound to food.
+Biologically it makes you spiral out of control then you feel embarrassed, guilt ridden, and ashamed.

 Believe that your life is worth undergoing the vulnerability that needs to happen to tackle your food addiction.